eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 this is only called for separate ACKs, not longer for piggy-backed responses.

+The local address of the receiving endpoint is now a separate field, the usage of the destination context for incoming messages is replaced by that.
+Affects `CoapUriTranslator.getExposedInterface(Request)`.

 ## Noteworthy API Changes

 ### Element-Connector: